5

-Peak weekly events
+Peak weekly users

 The project in a nutshell

+Here is where it started.
 Over the years, product managers and designers at Lucid had noticed a recurring pattern.
 Users were manually creating legends for their diagrams using basic shapes, text fields and icons.

 Our research later showed that 73% of users had created some form of legend.
 We were not trying to introduce a new behavior.
 We saw an opportunity to take something users were already doing, make it easier, remove some of the pain and create a more delightful experience.